 CALL NOW 214-329-0376

-A derivative of the poppy plant, cocaine is most often produced in Columbia.
-From there, the drug makes its way to Mexico and is among the most frequently smuggled drugs from the Southern border.
+Cocaine is a derivative of the poppy plant and is primarily produced in Colombia.
+It often makes its way from there to Mexico and is among the most commonly smuggled drugs across the Southern border into Texas.

 Accused of a Drug Crime?
 Call Phillip Linder Today!

 Understanding where the worst illegal drugs come from can shed light on how to prevent and solve the problem.
 If you’ve been charged of trafficking drugs in Texas, visit Phillip A. Linder for a free consultation.
 With over 25 years of experience on your side, Phillip Linder can give you the best chance at a favorable outcome.
 Call us today at 214-329-0376.